MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-reports.md

 ## Dashboard overview

 The dashboard statistics given at the top of the **Migration Manager** provide a visual summary of your overall migration.
-This includes the number of users in the current selected migration, the number of files scanned or transfered, and the amount of data scanned or transfered; as well as any issues, errors, or failures that may have occured.
+This includes the number of users in the current selected migration, the number of files scanned or transferred, and the amount of data scanned or transferred; as well as any issues, errors, or failures that may have occurred.

 ![migration manager dash](media/migration-manager-dash.png)